davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

-- Returning to life after time in Lisbon
+- Halfway through the year, planning more adventures
 - Watching the dreich of summer

 ## Working on

 - Photo a day to get me back into photography.
 - Fixing my notes, refracting and clarifying.
-- Fiddling with my website once again, switching to eleventy.
+- Switching my website to eleventy from [[Jekyll]].
+Feed is up and running again
 - Getting read to launch Project Dust
-- Started a project management apprenticeship at work
+- Working through project management apprenticeship at work

 ## Reading

 - *The Artist's Way* - Julia Cameron
+- *Hamnet* - Maggie O' Farrell

 Here's everything I've read this year- [[Books-Read-2024]]